tttor/ctrl-foundation/method/policy-based/2016_gae_schulman.md

 ## setup
 * combine this idea with trust region policy optimization and a trust region algorithm that optimizes a value function,
   * both represented by neural networks.
+* use the Monte Carlo or TD(1) approach for estimating the value function

 ## result
 * the bias is prohibitively large when using a one-step estimate of the returns